Menu

 A. After every brewing session, run a shot of water through the machine to keep it clean.
 Sediment can build up through repeated use.
 Wipe the exterior of the machine to keep it clean and looking great.

-If your machine permits it, you should also perform a clean water backflush every 10 to 15 shots.
+If your machine permits it, you should perform a clean-water backflush every 10 to 15 shots.
 This requires you to put a stopper in your portafilter to reverse the water flow.

 Q. What is a “Red Eye”?

 A. It’s a powerful combination of espresso and strong drip coffee.
-It can be drunk with or without milk or creamer.
+It can be consumed with or without milk or creamer.

 Q. I know that Seattle is the nation’s top coffee-drinking city.
 Where was its first espresso bar?